samuelcmace/uwgb-cloud-computing-ci/README.md

 After creating a Jenkins server using Ansible and provisioning the cloud infrastructure by executing the Terraform script, the Jenkins server is ready to be configured.

 The first step is to create a *freestyle* project that will utilize the AWS CLI tools installed on the build agent via the execution of the Ansible script.
-After doing this, create a shell build step to sync the website contents to the S3 bucket by adding the following contents:
+After doing this, create a shell build step to sync the website contents to the S3 bucket by adding the following contents (where `{bucket_name}` represents the name of the S3 bucket):

 ```shell
 aws s3 sync --delete ./ s3://{bucket_name}/